 Can a Pre-Existing Injury Affect My Car Accident Case?

 A pre-existing injury can refer to any injury or condition you had before your recent car accident.
-If not handled carefully, your car accident case may be harmed by a pre-existing injury.
+If not handled carefully, a pre-existing injury could derail your car accident case.

 How Do I Discredit Pre-Existing Injury Arguments?

 There are ways to prove that your current injuries aren’t just the remnants of old ones.
 To do so, you must show that your pre-existing injury and your current injury are not one and the same.
-Doing so will ensure that you are compensated fairly.
+Doing so will ensure that you receive fair compensation.

 To prove this, you will need to gather as much information about both your current and your pre-existing injuries as possible.
 This information will offer invaluable details needed to make your case.
 This is because a comparison of the two may prove that they are separate injuries.